rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 When executing the simulation, the MVS were now generate a rough graphic visualisation of your energy system.
 There, all components and buses should be part of a single system - otherwise you misconfigured your energy system.

+**You need to be aware that you yourself have to make sure that the units you assign to your assets and energy flows make sense.
+The MVS does neither perform a logical check, nor does it transform units, eg. from MWh to kWh.**

 Adding a timeseries for a parameter
 ###################################